zywulucky/Sampling-via-CNARW/README.md

 Convergence: This folder implements the Geweke diagnostic.

-sfmt: This file is used to generate random numbers.
+sfmt: This folder is used to generate random numbers.